Rotator Cuff Tear

 Signs and symptoms of a rotator cuff tear

 Patients with a rotator cuff tear will often experience a sudden pain or tearing sensation in the shoulder during the provocative activity.
 In minor cases, patients may be able to continue sport or activity only to have an increase in pain upon resting later (particularly that night or the following morning).
 In severe cases the pain may be disabling, preventing the patient from performing further activity.
-Patients with a rotator cuff tear usually experience pain that is localized to the shoulder.
+Patients with a rotator cuff tear usually experience pain in the front, side or back of the shoulder.
 Occasionally, pain may radiate into the upper arm, shoulder blade, upper back or neck.
 The pain associated with this condition is usually experienced as an ache that increases to a sharper pain with activity.

 Patients with a rotator cuff tear will usually experience pain or difficulty when elevating the affected arm.
-Pain may also increase when lifting heavy objects (particularly overhead), using the arm in front of the body, during heavy pushing or pulling or when lying on the affected side.
+Pain may also increase when lifting heavy objects (particularly overhead), using the arm in front of the body, taking the hand behind the body (e.g. doing up a bra), during heavy pushing or pulling or when lying on the affected side.

 In patients with a minor rotator cuff tear, little or no symptoms may be present.
 In these patients, a minor ache may be the only complaint.
 In severe or chronic cases, muscle wasting and weakness may be evident and night pain (regardless of position) may be present (especially in the case of a complete tear or rupture).
 This may be severe enough to keep the patient awake at night.